-Before diving in, let’s take a quick moment to clear up some confusion between two-factor authentication and two-step authentication.
-They’re similar, but not quite the same — one’s a square, the other a rectangle.
+Before diving in, let’s take a quick moment to clear up the differences between two-factor authentication and two-step authentication.
+They’re similar, but not identical.

-Just as a square is a rectangle but a rectangle isn’t a square, two-factor authentication is a type of two-step authentication but not the other way around.
+Two-factor authentication is a type of two-step authentication, but it’s not true the other way around.

 Method 1: Security Questions

 You’re probably familiar with this method: when creating an account, you choose one or more security questions and set answers for each one.
 When logging into that account in the future, you have to provide the right answer to each question to validate your access.

 Security questions are extremely easy to set up.
 Most of the time, the service provides a dropdown menu of questions—all you have to do is pick a few and give the answer.
 You don’t need any other equipment or devices; the answer is stored in your head.

 Many security question answers are easy to dig up.
 People can find information like your father’s middle name or the street you grew up on in public records or on social media.
 It’s also easy to accidentally divulge this sensitive info through social engineering, like phishing emails or phone calls.

 To get around the weaknesses of security questions, you can enter a gibberish answer to effectively make it a second password.
 But you must be careful that you don’t lose or forget that—storing it in your password manager is a good idea.

 For this type of two-factor authentication, you provide your mobile phone number when creating an account.
 When you want to log in, the service sends you a text message via SMS (or email, alternatively).